-According to Margaret, talking about the situation and reaching out to Women's Aid is the best thing to do if you are the subject or the witness of emotional abuse.
+According to Martin, talking about the situation and reaching out to Women's Aid is the best thing to do if you are the subject or the witness of emotional abuse.

 Abusers can often use repetitive tactics that can leave victims feeling isolated and confused, speaking about this manipulation can help to make the situation clearer and make the victim feel less alone.